Metric Analysis#

 eval

-Eval(do_completion=True, name='grade_appropriateness', notes='', metrics=Metrics(function=[FunctionItem(name='is_role', depends_on=[], metric_level='Turn', kwargs={'role': 'assistant'}), FunctionItem(name='flesch_reading_ease', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})], rubric=[RubricItem(name='is_grade_appropriate', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})]), completion_llm=CompletionLlm(function_name='litellm_completion', include_system_prompt=True, kwargs={'model': 'gpt-4o-mini', 'mock_response': "I can't help with that!"}), grader_llm=GraderLlm(function_name='litellm_completion', kwargs={'model': 'gpt-4o-mini'}))
+Eval(do_completion=True, name='grade_appropriateness', notes='', metrics=Metrics(function=[FunctionItem(name='is_role', depends_on=[], metric_level='Turn', kwargs={'role': 'assistant'}), FunctionItem(name='flesch_reading_ease', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})], rubric=[RubricItem(name='is_grade_appropriate', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})]), completion_llm=CompletionLlm(function_name='litellm_completion', include_system_prompt=True, kwargs={'model': 'gpt-4o-mini'}), grader_llm=GraderLlm(function_name='litellm_completion', kwargs={'model': 'gpt-4o-mini'}))

 Building an EvalRun#